 - A small number of companies are unable under their documents of incorporation (charter, memorandum and articles, etc.) to issue guarantees or equivalents. - Companies may have given undertakings to others, usually other lenders, that they will not issue any third party guarantees or will do so only under certain defined circumstances. - In some countries, guarantees and equivalents are subject to taxation (stamp duty or similar levies)8.
 In others they must be disclosed in the official gazette.
-These are disincentives to issuance. - Guarantees once issued, unless they contain an explicit expiry or other limitation date. can only be withdrawn or cancelled with the bank's consent.
-Sometimes they can be terminated after a given period of notice (enabling the bank to demand payment of the guaranteed debt in the meantime and, if it is not paid, to demand payment under the guarantee).
-Banks may be reluctant to release guarantees even after the obligation has been satisfied by the subsidiary until the possibility of insolvency proceedings and the application of the rules about unfair preference have long died. - Guarantees of obligations of companies, especially foreign companies, by a parent/fellow subsidiary, can change the tax status of those companies9.
+These are disincentives to issuance. - Guarantees once issued, unless they contain an explicit expiry or other limitation date, can only be withdrawn or cancelled with the bank's consent.
+Sometimes they can be terminated after a given period of notice (enabling the bank to demand payment of the guaranteed debt in the meantime and, if it is not paid, to demand payment under the guarantee). - Guarantees of obligations of companies, especially foreign companies, by a parent/fellow subsidiary, can change the tax status of those companies9.